-The two sisters exchanged few words on their return trip.
-They hopped off the public carriage at the city’s edge and walked the rest of the way home.
-The excitement they had felt from running into their grandparents had been tarnished by the thought of the man having been watching them for gods know how long.
-Ellie kept her eyes fixed on the road while Lillian continually peeked over her shoulder, telling her sister that they were fine.
-What a sorry sight, she thought, feeling as though she should be the one looking out for Lillian and not the other way around.
+Few words were exchanged by the sisters for the remainder of the trip.
+The excitement they felt from seeing their grandparents had been tarnished by knowing that that man had been watching them for gods know how long.
+While Ellie kept her eyes fixed on the road home, Lillian occasionally peeked over her shoulder and assured her sister that they were fine.
+What a sorry sight, she thought, thinking that she should be the one looking out for Lillian and not the other way around.

-“Guess I better take care of that,” she sighed as she left Lillian to take the herbs to their mother while she took care of the vegetables.
+“Guess I better take care of that,” she sighed, and left Lillian to deliver the herbs to their mother.

-Lillian went to the workshop as Ellie stepped to the side of the house and removed a rock from atop a large, wooden bin.
-She opened it and placed the vegetables inside before putting the lid back down and weighing it again with the rock.
-She tossed the empty bag and her own bag with her books onto the bench beside the bin and returned to the garden.
+And so she scurried off to the workshop while Ellie stepped to the side of the house and removed a rock from atop a large, wooden bin.
+She placed the vegetables inside and sealed it back up before tossing the empty shopping bag and her book bag onto the bench beside the bin, then returned to the garden.

-Despite the unsettling encounter at the markets, the rest of the day proceeded along just as normal.
-Ellie’s mind was caught up in working in the garden and relaxing in the family room before helping prepare dinner.
-She called out to her mother in the workshop to come in and eat when it was ready.
-The family gathered at the table and gave their thanks to the gods before proceeding.
+The rest of the day proceeded along just as it always had.
+When dinner was ready, Ellie called out to her mother in the workshop to come in and eat.
+The family gathered at the little kitchen table, gave their thanks to the Triad, and began their meal.

-“I’m so sorry I didn’t help out today,” Vena said as she skewered a piece of the cut of pork.
-“I had a small group of adventurers come by this morning and request medicine that I had never made before.”
+“I’m so sorry I didn’t help out today,” Vena said as she skewered a cut piece of pork.
+“I had a small group of adventurers come by this morning that requested medicine I had never made before.”

 “No, I told them to come back tomorrow.
 A member of their group caught a disease from a trap in some ruins.
-The medicine to cure it is uncommon, but was outlined in one of my texts.
-I should be able to make it just fine.
-Some of the herbs need to soak overnight, though, so I’ll need to wake up early to start concocting.”
+The cure is uncommon, but was outlined in one of my books.
+I should be able to make it just fine, I just need to dry out some herbs overnight.
+It’ll be an early start tomorrow, that’s for sure.”

-Vena turned her attention to Irwin, who was rubbing his eyes between bites of food.
+Vena turned to Irwin, who was rubbing his eyes between bites of food.

 “That’s fine,” she nodded.
 “It’s been a long day, anyway.”

-“Grandma’s going to bring a dress by before she and Grandpa leave for their business trip.”
+“Grandma’s bringing a dress by before she and Grandpa leave for their business trip.”

 “Oh?”
-Vena looked up at her daughter.
+Vena glanced at her daughter.
 “What for?”

 “Well, I was invited to the delegate banquet in a couple of weeks.”